paulo-arthur/Sheepella/README.md

 # Sheepella
-This project will hep you to improve your english
+This project will help you to improve your english